 A contemporary cottage garden is primarily flowers and completely free-form in nature.
 Often objets d’art are included amongst the blossoms.

-When asked to describe her garden, Rebecca sighs and says enthusiastically, “I love my garden … I love working in it!
+When asked to describe her garden, Rebecca smiles, sighs in reflection, and says, “I love my garden.
+I love working in it!
 It’s my therapy because it takes all my problems away.
 You see, I work in the garden every day: fertilizing, pruning, deadheading, and planting.
 I don’t like dirt so I fill every space with flowers and whimsical art.
 Over the years, our customers have made or purchased precious garden art to add to a growing collection of Americana in the living environment.”

 The garden is always changing depending upon the whim of the gardener, the season and what fabulous plants we can find in local nurseries.
 Annuals fill the garden with quick, dependable color in every imaginable hue and perennials offer an almost endless variety of color, texture, shape and size.